Accepting PhD Students · 2026

 Reinforcement Learning for Spacecraft Guidance

-We developed a robust guidance scheme for far-range rendezvous using reinforcement learning with safety and observability considerations and are looking into other RL applications in space.
+A robust guidance scheme for far-range rendezvous using RL with safety and observability considerations.

 Indirect Opt